-Geneva was an international traders’ city since the Middle Ages.
+Geneva was an international city of traders since the Middle Ages.
 Accomodation was needed for businessmen and pilgrims on their way from northern to southern Europe.
-In the 19th century, after Jean-Jacques Rousseau and with the Romantic movement, the contemplation of...read more
+In the 19th century, after Jean-Jacques Rousseau and with the Romantic movement, the contemplation...read more

 French architects enjoy a European reputation which reaches Geneva.
 Several Geneva businessmen become extremely rich at the end of the 17th and beginning of the 18th century.
 For their families, they build mansions imitating to a certain degree the taste of the French...read more

 The Parc des Bastions is where many aspect of the Geneva history converge: history, religious history, academia, architecture, urbanism, botany, etc. Enjoy this guided tour under beautiful trees from all over the world!read more

 Discover the remnant of Geneva industrial and agricultral past as you walk from the Rousseau Island to the Junction, where the rivers Rhone and Arve are meeting.read more